Iran blames Israel for Natanz nuclear plant outage, vows revenge

 “But we will take our revenge against the Zionists.”

+Israel - whose existence Iran does not recognise - has not formally commented on the incident.
+The White House said the United States was not involved in the attack and had no comment on speculation about the cause of the incident.

 Iranian nuclear energy chief Ali Akbar Salehi said an emergency power system had been activated at Natanz to offset the outage.
-“Enrichment of uranium has not stopped in the site.”
+“Enrichment of uranium has not stopped at the site.”

 ADVANCED CENTRIFUGES